AdobeDocs/experience-manager-65.en/help/journey-headless/developer/go-live.md

 ## Deploy to Production {#deploy-to-production}

-Deploying to Production can depend on whether you are on Adobe Managed Services (AMS) and therefore using Cloud Manager.
+Deploying to Production can depend on whether you have a *traditional* AEM instance that deploys using Maven, or are on Adobe Managed Services (AMS) and therefore using Cloud Manager.

 ## Deploy to Production using Maven {#deploy-to-production-maven}

-For a standard deployment (non-AMS) then you can see the [WKND Tutorial](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/project-archetype/project-setup.html?lang=en#build) for an overview.
+For a *traditional* deployment (non-AMS) using Maven you can see the [WKND Tutorial](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/project-archetype/project-setup.html?lang=en#build) for an overview.

 ## Deploy to Production using Cloud Manager {#deploy-to-production-cloud-manager}